-As its name suggests the Snap to S3 feature takes a periodic snapshot, packages the blocks that changed in the protected data into large compressed objects and then writes those objects to the S3 compatible object store creating an independent backup of the data.
+As its name suggests the Snap to S3 feature takes a periodic snapshot, of a folder and it's contents, packages the blocks that changed in the protected data into large compressed objects and then writes those objects to the S3 compatible object store creating an independent backup of the data.

-Users on the originating VAST system can read data from the remote snapshots though a
+Users on the originating VAST system can read data from the remote snapshots through a

 folder.
 Remote snapshots run on an independent schedule, and retention policy from local snapshots.

 A customer could take hourly local snapshots that they retain for a week, and daily remote snapshots with retention of a year.
 Users can perform self service restores of data deleted less than a week ago from the local snapshots and from the remote snaps for older data.